dewitt4/Cloud-Custodain/_sources/usecases/usecases/tagcompliance.txt

 Enforce Tag Compliance
-  All instances that do not have the three required tags (CostCenter, Owner Project) will be stopped hourly after 2 days, and terminated after 5 days.
+  All instances that do not have the three required tags (CostCenter, Owner, Project) will be stopped hourly after 2 days, and terminated after 5 days.

   .. code-block:: yaml

      policies:

      - name: ec2-tag-compliance-mark
        resource: ec2
        comment: |
-         Find all (non-asg) instances that are not conformant to tagging policies, and tag them for stoppage in 1 days.
+         Find all (non-ASG) instances that are not conformant to tagging policies, and tag them for stoppage in 1 days.
        filters:
          - "tag:aws:autoscaling:groupName": absent